25 different ways of how to say sorry and express regret in Spanish

 • Siento mucho la pérdida de tu madre.
 (I’m so sorry for the loss of your mother).

-Disculpar has three main forms in the Spanish language:
+Disculpar has three main forms:

 1. Disculpa (Excuse/forgive [me] – my fault) — Use this form when talking to friends or family.
 The word “culpa” means fault, so the closest translation of “disculpa” would be – “Sorry, it’s my fault.”